 - Roast for 20-25 minutes or until the cauliflower is tender and golden brown.
 I prefer NOT to flip the cauliflower because this creates a super crispy, golden edge on the bottom but flipping halfway through is always an option.

 One more note!
 I prefer to roast my cauliflower right on the pan.
 This creates an extra crispy edge.
 But if you prefer easy clean up, I suggest lining your baking sheet with some parchment paper.

 I love keeping things simple, especially in the kitchen!
 But when it comes to roasted cauliflower there are so many delicious ways to change up the flavor.
 A few of my favorite combos include:

 - Lemon + Parsley.
 Once the cauliflower is done cooking, add a big squish of lemon and fresh chopped parsley over the pan.
 This combo is so bright and fresh.
-Perfect served along side with my cast iron salmon
+Perfect served alongside my cast iron salmon

 - Parmesan Cheese.
 Once the cauliflower has finished cooking, sprinkle a couple of tablespoons of parmesan cheese over the top and then pop it back into the oven for two minutes.
 You will end up with the most delicious cheesy cauliflower bites which would go perfectly with these boneless baked chicken thighs.

 - Curry Powder + Cilantro.
 Add a 1/2 teaspoon of curry powder to the cauliflower when seasoning.
 Finish the pan with fresh chopped cilantro and a squish of lime.
 Serve with roasted kabocha squash and quinoa for a delicious vegan dinner.